The Holiday Rush

 “Adversary Schneider, did you imply you were bored?”
 Malkuth’s avatar, as black as Sid, appeared on one of the screens.
 “We just got a missing child job. “

 Morgan cut off Sid’s curse.
 “I’ll take it, Malkuth.
-Let Sid go home to his family, and give me the details.”
+Give me the details and let Sid go home to his family.”